 Mass Effect: Andromeda crafting and weaponry

-The bigger news, though, is the crafting system.
-In keeping with the idea that you're an explorer, having to scavenge to survive, it seems that Andromeda's crafting system will be integral to the game, particularly when it comes to combat.
-As in Dragon Age: Inquisition, you'll be able to craft and name your own weapons, but we're advised that the two systems will be "quite a bit different" from one another.
+Lots of gear travels with you from the Milky Way to Andromeda, including favourite weapons from previous Mass Effect games, so there are plenty of familiar weapons and items to gear up.
+The bigger change however, is the crafting system.
+In keeping with the idea that you're an explorer, having to scavenge to survive, Andromeda's crafting system is integral to the game, particularly when it comes to combat.
+As in Dragon Age: Inquisition, you craft and name your weapons.

-When you're crafting, you'll be able to steal and use technology from the Kett, which apparently makes plasma weaponry.
-The gun you're using will affect such things as how much mileage you get from ammo mods, such as incendiary rounds.
-There are also ways to "maximise your combos" using scavenged tech, so it seems the crafting system will have quite a broad reach.
+When crafting, you can steal and use technology from the Kett, who make plasma weaponry.
+The gun you're using affects how much mileage you get from ammo mods, such as incendiary rounds.
+There are also ways to maximise your combos using scavenged tech.

 Mass Effect: Andromeda side quests

 The numerous planets in the Helios Cluster need to be explored to find all their secrets.
-When landing on the surface you’ll need to discover the Drop Zone in order to unlock fast travel, and optional boss fights and enemy bases can be found if you look hard enough.
-As you tame each planet, your presence there will be reflected in an outpost for your colonists.
-It's not totally clear how this will work, but don't expect a Fallout-style modular construction system.
-Our guess: outposts will be created, and possibly expand, in a fixed way as you complete quests.
+When landing on the surface you’ll need to discover the Drop Zone in order to unlock fast travel, and optional boss fights and enemy bases can be found.
+As you tame each planet, your presence there transforms them into viable outposts for your colonists.

 Mass Effect: Andromeda loyalty missions

 Loyalty missions were one of the best things about Mass Effect 2 - optional side quests that flesh out the cast.
-Unfortunately, these were dropped in Mass Effect 3 due to time constraints, but luckily they're back for Andromeda.
+Unfortunately, these were dropped in Mass Effect 3 due to time constraints, but luckily they return in Andromeda.

-As ever, it'll be up to you if you want to tackle them in Andromeda, with the big incentive being a chance to get to know your (hopefully) interesting squadmates a bit better.
+It's up to you if you want to tackle them in Andromeda, at least you can get to know your squadmates better.

 Mass Effect: Andromeda multiplayer

-Mass Effect 3’s co-operative multiplayer will be returning in Andromeda, as confirmed by Wynn in a comment on Twitter.
-Mass Effect 3’s multiplayer was rather well received, tasking groups of players with holding off against waves of enemies.
+Mass Effect 3’s co-operative multiplayer appears in Andromeda; as Mass Effect 3’s multiplayer was rather well received, it tasks groups of players with holding off against waves of enemies.

-For Andromeda, each player will take on the role of a soldier in a group called Apex Force.
-A class-based system, with different loadouts and abilities, will allow you to select the right soldier for the job.
-The classes are grouped, and playing with them earns ‘Prestige XP’ for that specific group.
-“Let's say you play these tanky characters - it could be three different ones - you earn enough prestige XP to level up.
-Now you get a health benefit to all of your characters, not just the ones of that type,” explained lead designer Ian Frazier.
+In Andromeda, each player is a soldier in a group called Apex Force.
+A class-based system, with different loadouts and abilities, allows you to select the right soldier for the job.
+The classes are grouped, and playing with them earns ‘Prestige XP’.

-Multiplayer will be set in the narrative context of the single-player campaign, and you'll even be able to switch between the two modes without quitting out to the menu, which should make multiplayer feel more like an integral part of the experience.
-It's also confirmed that the multiplayer mode will drop rewards that can be used in single-player, but it's not quite clear what they are or how they're earned.
+Multiplayer is set in the narrative context of the single-player campaign; you can even switch between each mode without quitting to the menu, making multiplayer feel an integral part of the experience.
+The multiplayer mode also drops rewards for use in single-player.

-That's all we know of Mass Effect: Andromeda's brave new frontier.
-What are you hoping to find in the Helios Cluster?
+That's everything you need to know about Mass Effect: Andromeda.
+Did you enjoy your trip in the Helios Cluster?
 Let us know in the comments.